nmasse-itix/threescale-cicd/README.md

 ## Dependencies

-This role has no dependencies.
+This role has no dependencies on other roles, but it has dependencies on:

+- Ansible (at least version 2.4)
+- JMESPath
+- Jinja (at least version 2.8)

 ## License